KILR007/roblox.py/README.md

 ### Dev Note
 - *docs is not written yet, the upcoming updates might include breaking code changes, so please consider joining discord support server*
 - the library is still in beta, bugs may occur
-- also special thanks to [nsg](https://github.com/nsg-mfd) for helping me with the game client

 ###
 - [nsg](https://github.com/nsg-mfd) :: Helped in game client & Endpoints.